agent-infra/tarko-agent-ui-python/README.md

 ## How It Works

-1. **Zero Dependencies**: Static assets are pre-bundled with the Python package
+1. **Zero Dependencies**: Pure Python package with no external dependencies
+2. **Pre-bundled Assets**: Static assets are included with the package
-2. **Framework Agnostic**: Returns HTML strings that work with any Python web framework
+3. **Framework Agnostic**: Returns HTML strings that work with any Python web framework
-3. **No Runtime Downloads**: Everything works offline after installation
+4. **No Runtime Downloads**: Everything works offline after installation

 ## Backend Integration